There are now 3 possible online modes for units:

 - Students are able to (1) use appropriate tools to quantify risk and uncertainty; (2) select appropriate risk identification approaches; (3) use specific risk evaluation tools and models; (4) identify risk and safety controls; and (5) calculate standard reliability metrics.

-- Indicative assessments in this unit are as follows: (1) weekly statistical quizzes; (2) weekly engineering quizzes; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) weekly statistical and engineering quizzes; (2) test; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)